MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 ## Enable Places mobile for your users

-Run the following PowerShell cmdlet to enable the opt-in features for your tenant.
+Run the following PowerShell cmdlet to enable the mobile app for your tenant.

 ```powershell
 Set-PlacesSettings -Collection Places -EnablePlacesMobileApp ‘Default:true'